If You Go Down to the Woods Today...

 The band would like to thank John for going all out when creating this programme and the visuals along with it, to Karen Bolt for the exceptional make up contributions and to Maria for making all those hoods and teddy bear masks.
 The music selection, visuals, attitude of the band while performing and our enthusiasm behind our theme, helped make this a performance to remember.
 If there was a phrase to sum up the spirit the lyrics of the Teddy Bears Picnic are certainly apt – If you go down to the woods today, you better not go alone.
 It’s lovely down in the woods today, but safer to stay at home!

 The performances were all live streamed across social media and Youtube platforms.
-If you would like to experience the band’s performance, you can still watch on the link below.
-Our performance starts just after the 5 hour 34 minute mark.
+If you would like to experience the band’s performance for yourselves, you can watch below.
+(Warning!
+Make sure you have a sofa cushion handy, or someone to watch with).